 “We have been hand holding the LCA for long and will continue to support it but it is NOT a replacement for a medium, multirole fighter aircraft.
 Its reach is barely 200 km when we need at least a ‘1000-km reach’ aircraft if we have pose any challenge in the Tibet Autonomous Region (TAR) where India expects a major threat to its air combat power in case of a conflict with China,” a top Air Force officer pointed out.

-Meanwhile, as the French foreign minister Laurent Fabius arrives in New Delhi on Sunday on a two-day visit to India, the Rafale deal will surely be on the top of his agenda.
 The question is: will Prime Minister Narendra Modi and Defence/finance minister Arun Jaitley make it their own priority too?